 IFAC is a Swiss Association registered in the Swiss commercial register under the number CHE-102.197.003.
 The FoF is also a Swiss Association registered in the Swiss commercial register under the number CHE-110.066.573.

 The main offices of IFAC and the FoF are at:

 529 Fifth Avenue 6th Floor

-With respect to the General Data Protection Regulation, IFAC’s representative in the European Union is as follows:
+With respect to the General Data Protection Regulation, the IFAC and FoF’s representative in the European Union is as follows:

 Simmons & Simmons LLP